rune/rune/open-source-grant/README.md

 # Rune Open-Source Grants

-We believe that tons of amazing multiplayer games are just waiting to be made by talented indie devs.
+We at [Rune](https://rune.ai) believe that tons of amazing multiplayer games are just waiting to be made by talented indie devs.
 We've created this $100k grants program to help such indie devs and grow the open-source web game community.
 Based on us searching GitHub, we've found only [25 open-source multiplayer JS games](./games.md).
 We hope that these grants will dramatically boost the ecosystem!

-[Rune](https://rune.ai) will award two kinds of grants to indie game devs who make an open-source multiplayer web game:
+Rune will award two kinds of grants to indie game devs who make an open-source multiplayer web game:

 - **Spark** grants of $500 awarded to promising indie game devs (any background welcome)
 - **Ignite** grants of $5000 awarded to devs who've proven themselves with a **Spark** grant